matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 XXX Rooms also need to be able to advertise related spaces, so that users can discover other, related, rooms.

-XXX We also want to be have "secret" rooms within a heirarchy: do this with either a "parent" state in the child, or possibly by hashing the room id?
+XXX We also want to be have "secret" rooms within a hierarchy: do this with either a "parent" state in the child, or possibly by hashing the room id?

 Space-rooms may have `m.room.name` and `m.room.topic` state events in the same